ipython/ipython/README.rst

 <https://git-scm.com/docs/git-config#Documentation/git-config.txt-blameignoreRevsFile>`_
 for more details.

-To use this feature you must:
+To use this feature you must follow some steps:

 - Install git >= 2.23
 - Configure your local git repo by running: